Elevate Your Business with Effective Survey Emails

 When you ask users to take part in choosing the content you create, they’re likely to respond.
 Besides, subscribers will interact with your emails more eagerly if they know that they’ve chosen the topic themselves.

-To make the results of the survey more predictable, you may ask the readers to choose from several options, just like Framer did:
+To make the results of the survey more predictable, you may ask the readers to choose from several options, just like Framer did.

-Ask why subscribers stopped using your products/services
+See the templatesAsk why subscribers stopped using your products/services

 You may think of hundreds of various reasons your customers leave, but you’ll never know for sure.
 The only way is to ask the users themselves.
-Of course, many people will ignore your survey email and others may say unpleasant things about your company.
+Of course, many people will ignore your email and others may say unpleasant things about your company.
 Still, it’ll give you some food for thought and may help you avoid similar problems in the future.

 Here’s an example by Seeso: